-Meas -ure No. Measure Category Focus Lead Authority Plann ing Phase Impleme ntation Phase Performa nce Indicator Target Pollution Reduction in the AQMA Progress to Date Estimated Completion Date Comments 6.
+Meas- ure No. Measure Category Focus Lead Author ity Plann ing Phase Phase Performa nce Indicator Reduction in the AQMA to Date Estimated Completion Date Comments 6.
 Vehicle fleet efficiency Promoting low emission transport Several electric vehicles are being procured for use by council staff.
 In addition a number of charging points are being installed throughout the district.
 We are now aiming to transition the small vehicle fleet to fully electric by 2025.
-Fleet section, Neighbou rhood Services phased the drop in costs for EVs we are now not so reliant Monthly mileage, no of trips per month and trips exceedin g 100 miles recorded PM NOX and CO2 April 2020 forty one vehicles have been put into service Ongoing with the aim of having a fully electric small vehicle fleet by 2025.
+Fleet section, Neigh= bour- hood Ser- vices Vehicles will be phased in over the period up to 2025 the drop in costs for EVs we are now not so reliant on grant g 100 miles recorded PM NOX and CO2 April the aim of New Fleet Policy at Leadership Panel May 2021 emphasising these targets and goals.
 7. Vehicle fleet efficiency Promoting low emission plant Electric bin lifting equipment where possible will be fitted to all RCVs.
 This results in the vehicle engine operating at lower revs (when lifting bins) which reduces fuel consumption, vehicle exhaust emissions and noise levels.
-Fleet section, Neighbou rhood Fleet section, Neighbou rhood Services RCVs will be procure d with Electric Fleet have this equipmen t fitted.
-PM10, NO2 Complete Complete
+Fleet section, Neighb ourhoo d Fleet section, Neighb ourhoo d Service s procured with Electric Lifters where possible.
+At present all RCVs on the Fleet have this equipmen t fitted.
+PM10, NO2 Complete Complete Where possible Electric Bin Lift Equipment will continue to be specified for all RCVs.

-Meas -ure No. Measure Category Focus Lead Authority Plann ing Phase Impleme ntation Phase Performa nce Indicator Pollution Reduction Progress to Date Estimated Completion Date Comments 8.
+Meas- ure No. Measure Category Focus Lead Author ity Plann ing Phase Impleme ntation Phase Key Performa nce Indicator Reduction Progress to Date Estimated Completion Date Comments 8.
 Vehicle fleet efficiency Promoting low emission transport Large Goods Vehicles (LGVs) over 3500kg GVW will also be fitted where possible with the latest technology to reduce fuel consumption and exhaust emissions.
 Certain vehicles will be fitted with in-cab heaters to stop the practice of vehicles idling in cold weather to defrost windows etc. This practice greatly increases fuel consumption and results in exhaust gases being emitted unnecessarily.
-Fleet section, Neighbou rhood Services These items are now standar d on any vehicle specific ation being prepare d in this class. present.
-Vehicle replacem ent ongoing.
-PM10, NO2 On- going Phased rollout 9.
-Vehicle fleet efficiency Promoting low emission transport HGV's will have engines which are all built to the latest European legal limits on exhaust gases (Euro 6) specification.
+Fleet section, Neighb ourhoo d Service s These items are now standard on any vehicle specificatio n being prepared in this class. ongoing.
+PM10, NO2 On- going Phased rollout This fuel saving equipment is now standard requirement on all vehicle specifications in this class.
+And will continue to be fitted where possible.
+9. Vehicle fleet efficiency Promoting low emission transport HGV's will have engines which are all built to the latest European legal limits on exhaust gases (Euro 6) specification.
 Which will result in the vehicles emitting the lowest possible exhaust gases.
-Fleet section, Neighbou rhood Services Latest emissio n standar ds only excepte d for new vehicles procure d.
-PM10, NO2 Ongoing Phased rollout 10.
-Vehicle fleet efficiency Promoting low emission transport Cars, minibuses, vans & pick-ups up to 3500GVW where possible will be fitted with speed limiters, rev limiters and stop/start technology to maximise fuel efficiency and reduce exhaust emissions.
+Fleet section, Neighb ourhoo d Service s excepted Ongoing PM10, NO2 Ongoing Phased rollout All new vehicles South Ayrshire Council procure will continue to be to the latest European exhaust emissions standards.
+Alternative fuel will also always be considered where possible.
+10. Vehicle fleet efficiency Promoting low emission transport Cars, minibuses, vans & pickups up to 3500GVW where possible will be fitted with speed limiters, rev limiters and stop/start technology to maximise fuel efficiency and reduce exhaust emissions.
 By 2025 it is hoped that all small fleet will be electric.
-Fleet section, Neighbou rhood Services These items are now standar d on any vehicle specific ation being prepare d in this class.
-PM10, NO2 Ongoing Phased rollout
+Fleet section, Neighb ourhoo d Service s These items are now standard on any yehicle Ongoing PM10, NO2 Ongoing Phased rollout This fuel saving equipment is now standard requirement on all vehicle specifications in this class.
+And will continue to be fitted where possible.
+South Ayrshire Council now have 59 full EVs & 8 PHEVs on our Fleet.